Home Insights Proptech Development: What Real Estate Technology Actually Needs to Work

 MLS and Data Feed Integration

-If your platform needs to pull listings from MLS systems, you are dealing with RETS or RESO Web API — standardized but complex data feeds.
+If your platform needs to pull listings from MLS systems, you are dealing with RETS or RESO Web API, standardized but complex data feeds.
 Each MLS has its own quirks, update frequencies, and data quality issues.
-Integration is not a one-time task — it requires ongoing monitoring and data reconciliation.
+Integration is not a one-time task.
+It requires ongoing monitoring and data reconciliation.
 Budget for this as a permanent operational cost.

 How to Choose a Proptech Development Partner